The Marriage of the Virgin: Comparison Between Raphael and Perugino

-We remember Raphael for his art's grace, balance, and harmony, which made him one of the great masters of the High Renaissance.
+We remember Raphael for grace, balance, and harmony in his art, which made him one of the great masters of the High Renaissance.
 His work gave him everlasting fame and the title of divino pittore (divine painter), but Raphael also represented a bridge between the Renaissance and Mannerism.
 You can notice evidence of the change he brought and his connection with the artistic tradition by comparing versions of The Marriage of the Virgin, a theme that he and his teacher, Pietro Perugino, both painted in the same period.

 In the paintings, you can usually see Mary and the other girls from the Temple on one side, while on the other one you can find Joseph, represented as an old man, and the other suitors.

 Fun fact: in some of these paintings you can spot one of the suitors breaking his branch on his knee!
 He certainly did not take the rejection well.

 Every artist, however, portrays this theme in their own way and style, which also represents the time they lived in.
 This is why it is so interesting to notice the differences between Perugino and Raphael’s interpretation: even if they painted the same theme at the same time, they did it differently because they belonged to two different generations.